Words by Heather Sykes, Creative Writing and Illustration Student. Graphs by Aleksandr Mäeots, Film Production Student.

 Awareness of SDGs:

-Students are increasingly becoming aware of our sustainability development goals.
+Students are increasingly becoming aware of our sustainable development goals.
 We have seen a rise by 11% of students claiming to know a fair amount about them.
-Last year, only 16% of responses selected to know a fair amount, to a lot about our SDGs.
+Last year, only 16% of respondents selected to know a fair amount, to a lot about our SDGs.
 Whereas this year, it has risen to 27%.
 We would love to see these figures climb even higher.
 So, if you are interested, have a read of Worcester Students’ Union have a fact sheet SDG page.

 A Mixed Result for Sustainability Focussed Devices for Students